Transferring Natural Language Datasets Between Languages Using Large Language Models for Modern Decision Support and Sci-Tech Analytical Systems: Results

-\subsection{Whole transferring and model training}
+\subsection{Whole Transferring and Model~Training}

-As the previous investigation suggested, we use ChatGPT for final dataset transferring.
-The time spent on applying the pipeline to the whole DEFT corpus is about 2 days.
-On the output, we get the translated corpus with NER annotation.
-The statistics of the dataset for two tasks are presented in \ref{transferred_deft_statistics}.
-Next, we use this dataset to train the BERT-like models to establish the baseline for the task of definition detection (Task 1) and named entity recognition (Task 2) for definition and term span detection.
-We use only Terms and Definition tags to simplify the task.
-Our base model list is next: \begin{itemize} \item BERT-base-multilingual \cite{DBLP:journals/corr/abs-1810-04805} — the BERT model trained by Google.
-A good baseline. \item RuBERT-base-cased \cite{Kuratov2019AdaptationOD} — RuBERT pretrained from scratch on Russian texts. \item RoBerta-base \footnote{\url{https://huggingface.co/blinoff/roberta-base-russian-v0}} — RoBERTa \cite{Liu2019RoBERTaAR} model pretrained on Russian texts. \end{itemize}
+For the complete dataset transfer, we chose the deepseek-chat-v3-0324 model because, while it does not show the best performance in translation, with~a little gap from the best-performing model, it shows the best performance in NER annotation transferring, which is the key operation.
+The~time spent on applying the pipeline to the whole DEFT corpus and WCL dataset is presented in Table~\ref{deepseek_chat_v3_cost_of_dataset}.
+On~the output, we obtain the translated corpus with NER annotation.
+The~statistics of the dataset for two tasks are presented in Figure~\ref{deft_stat} in the ''RUS'' legend parts.
+Next, we use this dataset to train the BERT-like models to establish the baseline for the task of definition detection (Task 1) and named entity recognition (Task 2) for definition and term span detection (for the WCL dataset, the only term span detection).
+Our base model list is~next: \begin{itemize} \item BERT-base-multilingual~\cite{DBLP:journals/corr/abs-1810-04805}---the BERT model trained by Google.
+A~good baseline. \item RuBERT-base-cased~\cite{Kuratov2019AdaptationOD}---RuBERT pretrained from scratch on Russian texts. \item \textls[-15]{RoBerta-base~(\url{https://huggingface.co/blinoff/roberta-base-russian-v0}, accessed on 24 April 2025)---RoBERTa~\cite{Liu2019RoBERTaAR}} model pretrained on Russian texts. \end{itemize}

-The results of training are presented in Table \ref{model_result}.
-As we can see, the models archive quite good results at the detection of the sentences with definitions.
-For Task 2, the results are notably weaker, which implies that one may need to verify the correctness of the annotation to improve the recognition quality.
-Interesting that RoBERTa shows such bad performance.
-We also see that the difference between the multilingual BERT and RuBERT is insignificant.
+The results of training on the RuDEFT dataset are presented in Table~\ref{model_result_rudeft} and training on WCL-Wiki-Ru in Table~\ref{model_result_wcl_wiki_ru}.
+For~the RuDEFT, we can see that the models achieve quite good results in the detection of sentences with definitions.
+For~Task 2, the~results are notably weaker, which implies that one may need to verify the correctness of the annotation to improve the recognition quality.
+It is interesting that RoBERTa shows such bad performance.
+We also see that the difference between the multilingual BERT and RuBERT is~insignificant.

+Comparing the manually revisited gold part and LLM-translated test parts, we can see a notable gap between them in definition detection.
+It suggests that while translating, the LLM induces some sort of bias in the text, which the classification model exploits during~training.